-Peru residents may be another step closer to a municipal swimming pool as residents voted in favor referendum Tuesday to use hotel/motel tax dollars to the construction and operation, according to unofficial results.
+Peru residents may be another step closer to a municipal swimming pool, as residents voted in favor of a referendum Tuesday to use hotel/motel tax dollars for the construction and operation, according to unofficial results.

-The referendum had 2,415 votes in favor (68.9%) to 1,090 against (31.1%) with all precincts counted Tuesday, and asked residents if the city should construct and operate a municipal swimming pool funded by the use of the hotel/motel tax.
-All results are unofficial until they certified.
+The referendum had 2,415 votes in favor (68.9%) to 1,090 against (31.1%) with all precincts counted Tuesday.
+It asked residents if the city should construct and operate a municipal swimming pool funded by the use of the hotel/motel tax.
+All results are unofficial until they are certified.

-Mayszak said she was so excited and grateful to the citizens of Peru who voted yes for a new swimming pool and couldn’t thank the people enough who helped me along the way, either by getting signatures, putting signs in their yards, showing up to the town hall meeting, hanging flyers, or giving her an encouraging text or Facebook message just when she needed it.
+Mayszak said she was so excited and grateful to the residents of Peru who voted yes for a new swimming pool.
+She said she couldn’t thank enough the people who helped her along the way, either by gathering signatures, putting signs in their yards, showing up to a town hall meeting, hanging flyers, or sending her an encouraging text or Facebook message when she needed it.

 “Since August 2023, I’ve been working on this referendum, but I’ve been in support of a pool since 2011, and it was because of the demolition of the old swimming pool that I got involved in Peru politics,” she said.